ros-navigation/navigation2/nav2_amcl/README.md

 # AMCL
-Adaptive Monte Carlo Localization (AMCL) is a probabilistic localization module which estimates the position and orientation (i.e. Pose) of a robot in given known map.
+Adaptive Monte Carlo Localization (AMCL) is a probabilistic localization module which estimates the position and orientation (i.e. Pose) of a robot in a given known map.

 ## Overview
 Currently, the AMCL module in ROS 2 Navigation System is a direct port from ROS1 AMCL package (http://wiki.ros.org/amcl) with some minor code re-factoring.
 The direct port includes all of ROS1 functionalities except dynamic parameter reconfiguration and running from Bag files.
 The code re-factoring includes moving Sensor, Particle Filter, and Map from nav2_amcl directory to nav2_util directory.
 The main logic behind this is code re-usability.
 However, given the way in which these classes are currently written, these codes are highly bounded to AMCL.
-Therefore, to make use of code re-usability these classes needs to be substantially modified.
+Therefore, to make use of code re-usability, these classes need to be substantially modified.

 ## Current Plan
 * Polishing AMCL core code, specially the `laserReceived` callback
-* Refactoring redundant codes such as `angle_diff` which exists in multiple places
+* Refactoring redundant codes such as `angle_diff` which exist in multiple places
 * Using generic Particle Filter library
-* Creating a generic library to pull out the algorithms that are from Probabilistic Robotics text book.
+* Creating a generic library to pull out the algorithms that are from Probabilistic Robotics textbook.
 These algorithms could potentially be used on other modules
 * Enabling dynamic reconfigure functionality

 ## Future Plan